-Authentication and activation right of application
+Authentication and authorization

-The advanced cable STB is required to provide the necessary authentication and to decide service delivery.
-Two (2) levels of authentication are required for device and personal levels.
+The advanced cable STB is required to support authentication and authorization mechanisms for the device and the user that satisfy the following requirements.

-Device authentication
+Device authentication and authorization

-The advanced cable STB is required to support the following device authentication functions.
+The advanced cable STB is required to support the following device authentication and authorization functions.

+CA card or downloadable CA is used to authorize broadcasting service reception by the STB.

-CA card is required to authenticate STB and to receive broadcast services
+DOCSIS authentication is used to authenticate the STB by the head-end.

-DOCSIS authentication is required for the device authentication of IP devices between home network and head-end equipment to receive IP type interactive services.

-DTCP-IP is required for device authentication between the advanced cable STB and IP device within the home network.
+DTCP-IP is used for device authentication between the advanced cable STB and other DLNA capable devices connected to the home network.

-HDMI connection is required.
-LLC-HDCP is required for device authentication between the advanced cable STB and TV.
+LLC-HDCP is used for device authentication between the advanced cable STB and other HDMI devices such as a TV set.

-The advanced cable STB (single unit) is required to authenticate and make linkage among external devices.
-External device is required to authenticate and make linkage to the STB　(single unit).
+The advanced cable STB is required to support authentication mechanisms to authenticate external devices connected to the home network such as a smart phone or a tablet, where the STB is required to support both types of authentication, i.e., direct authentication between devices (e.g., DLNA remote UI) and authentication via server (e.g., id and password controlled).
+After device authentication, authenticated devices will be linked to the STB.

-Personal authentication
+User authentication

-The advanced cable STB is required to equip following personal authentication functions:
+The advanced cable STB is required to be equipped with the following user authentication functions:

-Personal authentication using ID and password.
+User authentication using ID and password.

-Following personal authentication functions are recommended to deliver higher level services:
+The following authentication methods can optionally be used to provide more advanced services:

-Personal authentication using image recognition
+User authentication using image recognition

-Personal authentication using voice recognition
+User authentication using voice recognition

-Personal authentication using fingerprint recognition
+User authentication using fingerprint recognition

-Activation right of application
+Authorization of application execution

-In the situation that cable oriented application and open market application are both available for subscribers, from the view point of content protection, it is required to determine functions for usage of these applications.
-The advanced cable STB is required to install a mechanism to control activation right of application, reference right of important hardware and middleware inside the STB.
+Considering the situation that subscribers will be able to obtain both applications developed specifically for cable television services and applications available on the open application markets, it is required to define functions that can be accessible only by the privileged applications from the security point of view such as service and content protection.
+Thus, the advanced cable STB is required to be equipped with mechanisms to authorize the applications accessible to significant functions including broadcasting-related components.

-Linkage of Broadcast and Web services
+Hybrid services of broadcasting and web

 Cable portal screen

-The cable portal screen is the initial screen for subscribers to enter the TV broadcast, IPTV broadcast defined in [ITU-T Y.1901], web browsing and IP interactive services, and hence it is very important for cable business.
-As the portal screen will contain banners and moving picture advertisements, it can be used in advertising business field, effectively.
-It will also enable subscriber to access services from personalized portal screen and to provide means for quick service selection based on viewing history.
-Refer to Clause 5 for the description of on-screen display and browsers.
+The cable portal screen is the initial screen, provided by cable operator, for subscribers to enter TV broadcasting, IP content delivery such as VOD and IP interactive services including web browsing, and hence it is very important for cable television services.
+The portal screen will also be applicable to various advertising services because it can show banner ads, picture ads, movie ads, etc. It will also provide customization of the portal screen using with personal devices to enable quick service navigation based on viewing history of the subscriber.
+Refer to Clause 9 for the description of display functionalities and browsers.

-As a general rule, the cable portal screen will be displayed on the TV screen while the advanced cable STB is power-on, it is required for cable operator and subscriber to select screen change method whether to display initial screen automatically or not at the time of next turn-on of the STB.
-Such a selection can be done by RCU or tablet device.
-Broadcast content
+Although the cable portal screen is supposed to be initially displayed on the TV screen when the advanced cable STB is turned on, the STB is required to allow the subscriber to choose whether to display the last channel initially or to show the cable portal screen at the time of turn-on of the STB.

-A full-screen display is required to show broadcast content.
+The advanced cable STB is required to support the following installation methods of the cable portal function:

+Pre-installation of the default portal function to the advanced cable STB before delivery to the user.

+Automatic download of the cable portal function from the head-end via the IP network after deployment of the STB.

+Download of the cable portal function with user’s intention from the cable operator’s application server.

+Broadcasting content

+The advanced cable STB is required to use full-screen mode when the STB only shows one broadcasting content.

-Parallel display of IP interactive and broadcast contents
+Simultaneous display of IP interactive services and broadcasting content